hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/ArrayUtils/initWithValue.md

   # Apash
 </div>

-# ArrayUtils.init
+# ArrayUtils.initWithValue

-Defensive programming technique initialize an array.
+Initialize an array for a specific width and value

 ## Overview